 Try decorating your desk with images that inspire you.
 Line up the books that motivate you on a shelf nearby.

 Or if that’s not working, go to a coffee shop where you love the vibe.
-If your workplace doesn’t allow for that, find a different space in the office.
+If your workplace doesn’t allow it, find a different space in the office.

-Once you've found or made the right space, just being there will inspire you.
+Once you've found the right space, just being there will inspire you.

 4. Get into the writing state... quickly

-That kind of thinking can be a major cause of prevarication.
+That kind of thinking is a major cause of prevarication.
 You could spend hours, days or even weeks waiting for the right 'creative feeling'.